afcastano/aws-gcp-migration/README.md

 The `Makefile` on the repo will set up everything for you.

 ## Security note
+There are few security considerations on this project:
-This plan uses plain text passwords and secrets intentionally to facilitate the demo. **If you plan to use this for real applications, you have to deal with secrets more securely**
+- This project uses plain text passwords and secrets intentionally to facilitate the demo.
+- The IAM roles for the terraform service account are very broad.
+- The VMs have password authentication enabled for ssh.
+Public key authentication is preferred over password auth.

+**Please be sure to address this issues if you want to use this code in a real life applicaiton**

 ### PREPARATION
 There is a bit of preparation in both AWS and GCP.
 Please folow these instructions carefully.